Paracetamol vs ibuprofen: Is there a difference?

 What is the difference between paracetamol and ibuprofen?

-Related article: What's the difference between branded and generic medications
+Related article: What's the difference between branded and generic medications, opens in a new tab

-Is paracetamol or ibuprofen better for children?
+Is paracetamol or ibuprofen better?

 The bottom line

 Have a health concern and not sure where to turn?
-We answer some of your most common health questions
+We answer some of your most common health questions, opens in a new tab.

 In collaboration with nib Group Medical Advisor